Take Control of Your Independence & Safety

 How Tall Should the Toilet Be to Be Considered Safe?

-If you’re wanting your seat to comply with the ADA (American Disabilities Act), your toilet must be between 17 and 19 inches from the floor, including the seat.
-For reference, a standard toilet typically measures 15 to 16 inches.
+To comply with ADA (Americans with Disabilities Act) guidelines, a toilet should measure between 17 and 19 inches from the floor to the top of the seat.
+For comparison, a standard toilet typically measures between 15 and 16 inches.

-Are Baths or Showered Safer for Aging Adults?
+Are Baths or Showers Safer for Aging Adults?

 Where Should Grab Bars Be Placed in a Bathroom?

-Grab bars are often best placed near the toilet to assist with siting and standing as well as in the shower to assist with getting in and out.
+Grab bars are most commonly installed near the toilet to assist with sitting and standing, as well as in the shower or tub area to provide support when entering, exiting, or moving while bathing.